A.19. Common libvirt Errors and Troubleshooting

 /etc/sysconfig/network-scripts/ifcfg-name_of_bridgefile to turn STP on with a 0 second delay:

 STP=on DELAY=0After changing the configuration file, restart the bridge device:

 /usr/sbin/ifdown name_of_bridge /usr/sbin/ifup name_of_bridge

-NoteIf name_of_bridge is not the root bridge in the network, that bridge's delay will eventually reset to the delay time configured for the root bridge.
-In this case, the only solution is to disable STP completely on name_of_bridge.
+NoteIf name_of_bridge is not the root bridge in the network, that bridge's delay will be eventually reset to the delay time configured for the root bridge.
+To prevent this from occurring, disable STP on name_of_bridge.

 - The iptables package and kernel do not support checksum mangling rules